Empowering family physicians and primary care through evidence

 The ACFP’s Evidence and CPD program started in 2009 with the introduction of Tools for Practice.
 The Tools for Practice was a certified library on ACFP’s GoMainpro learning platform.
 Revenue from GoMainpro helped subsidize the entire program.

 In late 2010, the Evidence and CPD Roadshows were introduced to take mini-conferences to rural communities and Primary Care Networks (PCN) around Alberta.

 For more information regarding PEER visit: www.peerevidence.ca

-In 2011, to help maintain a growing academic detailing program, the Best Practice Support Visits became part of the program.
+To help maintain a growing academic detailing program, the Best Practice Support Visits became part of the program in 2011.

 Finally, in 2012, the first Practical Evidence for Informed Practice Conference (a large, Alberta-based two-day CPD event) was created.
 Together, these four components form a comprehensive family physician-run continuing professional development program for an entire province.

 The program is focused on evidence-based practice with all content derived from the highest-level research available.